 This trend will spark up the people’s interest in marble-looking ceramic or porcelain slabs once again.
 Super-sized marble-like tiles on your floor and walls will give you opulent and sophisticated interiors.

 Thanks to advanced product technology, porcelain and ceramic slabs now look like real marble.
 These come in luxurious shades of white, brown, and black.
-Each tile possess fine and elegant veining.
+Each tile possesses fine and elegant veining.
 And, these come in polished, natural and silky finishes too.

 Recommended application: These are perfect for designing sophisticated bathrooms and kitchens.
 Use them on the floor, splashback, benchtop, vanity, and shower area.